Analysis of Dalitz decays with intrinsic parity violating interactions in resonance chiral perturbation theory: Acknowledgement

 \section{Acknowledgement}

-This work is partially supported by Scientific Grants by the Ministry of Education, Culture, Sports, Science and Technology of Japan (Nos.\ 24540272 (HU), 26247038 (HU), 15H01037 (HU), 16H00871 (HU), 16H02189 (HU) and 17K05418 (TM)).
+We thank H. Tagawa for helpful discussion.
+This work is partially supported by Scientific Grants by the Ministry of Education, Culture, Sports, Science and Technology of Japan (Nos.\ 24540272 (HU), 26247038 (HU), 15H01037 (HU), 16H00871 (HU), 16H02189 (HU)) and by JSPS KAKENHI Grant Numbers JP16H03993 (TM), and JP17K05418 (TM).